Location identifier: FAA identifier

-General Assignment Patterns
+General assignment patterns

 In general, three-letter identifiers are assigned as radio call signs to aeronautical navigation aids; to airports with a staffed air traffic control facility or navigational aid within airport boundary; to airports that receive scheduled route air carrier or military airlift service, and to airports designated by the United States Customs Service as airports of entry.
 Some of these identifiers are assigned to certain aviation weather reporting stations.

-Most one-number, two-letter identifiers have been assigned to aviation weather reporting and observation stations and special-use locations.
+Most one-digit, two-letter identifiers have been assigned to aviation weather reporting and observation stations and special-use locations.
 Some of these identifiers may be assigned to public-use landing facilities within the United States and its jurisdictions, which do not meet the requirements for identifiers in the three-letter series.
-In this identifier series, the number is always in the first position of the three-character combination.
+In this identifier series, the digit is always in the first position of the three-character combination.

-Most one-letter, two-number identifiers are assigned to public-use landing facilities within the United States and its jurisdictions, which do not meet the requirements for identifiers in the three-letter series.
+Most one-letter, two-digit identifiers are assigned to public-use landing facilities within the United States and its jurisdictions, which do not meet the requirements for identifiers in the three-letter series.
 Some of these identifiers are also assigned to aviation weather reporting stations.